Nexmo/nexmo-cli/README.md

 npm run watch:test # to watch for changes and run tests
 ```

-You can run the `nexmo` command with the `--debug / -d` flag to get extra debug info from the underlying Node library.
+You can run the `nexmo` command with the `--debug` / `-d` flag to get extra debug info from the underlying Node.js library.

 # License